 Behavior – Be a PRO in the Pro Basketball Association: Players and coaches: Players are permitted to be with their team during the game and that includes quarter breaks, half time, and during play.
 Locker rooms, and of course their bench, and on the court while playing.
 Players will not sit in the crowd, wander away from their bench or some other behavior that isn’t appropriate.
 Players that leave the bench and come on to the court during the game (when they are not in the game) will immediately receive a technical foul and play will be stopped.
 Coaches that venture outside of their coaches box that extends the length of their bench an additional 5 feet in the direction of the scorers table is permissible as long as they don’t go in front of the table or on the court (unless in a time-out or quarter break).
 Coaches that have misconduct, demonstrative behavior, or who allow their players and/or staff act unprofessionally or coaches who they themselves cannot control their antics and behavior including verbally and with hand gestures will be warned once and issued a technical foul at the discretion of the official and the second such instance will be removed from the game and will be faced with a fine to possibly include suspension or disciplinary procedures before they’re allowed back on the bench in a future contest.

 Cancellations: A cancellation made by home or visitor after the weekly confirmation meeting on Monday will not be tolerated.
 Teams are investing in facilities, marketing their image, engaging a fan base, and have a lot of time and energy invested in their brand.
 Teams that do not make their scheduled games will face being removed from the league with no refund due by way of registration, franchise fees, or previously paid game dues.
 Proper notice when done prior to the schedule creation or with at least 2 weeks notice, in writing, when agreed to by both teams is how we respect each other’s time, money and image.
 Please CC the league office with any such communication.
-There is no dollar amount or fine that rectifies the damage done when a team does not honor their commitments.
-The weather should not be an issue.
-Leave several hours prior to the time you need to.
-Have a spare tire and emergency road side service.
-Have an emergency plan in place and communicate early and often with any delays so the home team knows when they’re expecting you.
-Protocol states a visitor should be on facility grounds no later than 1 hour before a scheduled contest as should the host team to greet their visitor.
-Let’s treat each other like you would family coming to dinner with class and respect and appreciation for their journey.
+The visiting team that cancels with less than 5 days notice will forfeit their game fee.

 Travel, weather, car issues are the responsibility of the travelling team.
 We need to take every precaution including leaving several hours before what would normally be necessary.
 All teams need to have emergency road side service and or arrange to be followed by another vehicle or take any precautions they feel is necessary to avoid a cancellation or arriving less than one hour before the scheduled tip-off including leaving the day before.
 It is not the home team’s responsibility to service your vehicles or have spare tires, check weather reports, or leave early enough to make your scheduled games.

-No excuses (Let’s be pros) Should any team for any reason not make their scheduled game they will be faced with an immediate fine of up to $1000 and/or removal from the Pro Basketball Association. <— that’s a period
+No excuses (Let’s be pros) Should any team for any reason not make their scheduled game they will be faced with an immediate fine of up to $1500 and/or removal from the Pro Basketball Association. <— that’s a period.
+We’d all rather have less teams that do it right and are dependable and on time than chaos and drama.
+Let’s not be all the other leagues.
+Let’s be better.
+Thank you.

-Post game availability: All coaches and players from both teams are to be made availability for any media request for a period of 20 minutes after the completion of the game.
+Post game availability: All coaches and players from both teams are to be made available for any media request for a period of 20 minutes after the completion of the game.

 Shot clock: We understand that due to the virus and facility availability issues, equipment malfunctions, and other causes that a shot clock may not be available or functional.
 There is an app that can be downloaded on your phone that is a basic 24 second shot clock.
 By having that app and a television that is set up on a separate table and a blue tooth speaker, or an iphone where you can share/mirror app that mirrors what is seen on the phone to an ipad, anyone even without a shot clock has the ability to display the time with an audible sound from your device and the operator simply uses the phone and the ipad mirrors that display for the players and referees on the court.
 This isn’t ideal as the ipad is smaller and the league preference is something that is visible to players and officials at all times.
 The audible sound is important.
 But the point is there is no reason a home team should be caught off guard and not have a back up plan in place so we can all play by the same time/rules.